LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/modal.md

 previewImage: /img/modal.svg
 intro: >-
   Modals are triggered by the user clicking a button.
 They have two use cases;
-  in a “Read more”-context and signing stuff.
+  in a “Read more”-context, signing stuff and server messages as "This registrationnumber are a moped, want to change form?".
 backgroundColor: '#fff'
 tabs:
   - content: >-